-In the context of South Sudan and for the purposes of this policy brief, peacemaking can be understood as efforts that aim to further the R-ARCSS implementation process as well as contain sub-national armed violence and prevent a further escalation of local tensions.
+In the context of South Sudan and for the purposes of this policy paper, peacemaking can be understood as efforts that aim to further the R-ARCSS implementation process as well as contain sub-national armed violence and prevent a further escalation of local tensions.
 Peacebuilding, on the other hand, refers to the process of getting closer to building peaceful societies.
 This includes addressing the underlying drivers of armed conflict.

-For its methodology, this policy brief is based on a qualitative analysis that included two sources of information.
+For its methodology, this policy paper is based on a qualitative analysis that included two sources of information.
 Firstly, a total of eight semi-structured interviews were conducted with diverse South Sudanese actors that have worked in the context of the R-ARCSS peace negotiations and its subsequent implementation.
 The interviewees came from diverse backgrounds and included executive directors of South Sudanese women's organisations, refugees, employees of international organisations that operate in South Sudan, and South Sudanese academics.
+The policy paper was also informed by an in-person convening bringing together South Sudanese women civil society actors.
 Secondly, a thorough review of secondary literature was conducted to substantiate and supplement the insights gathered during the interviews.

-The interviewees' diverse backgrounds ensure that this policy brief captures the views of a variety of women peacemakers who contribute to the South Sudanese peace process in different ways.
+The interviewees' diverse backgrounds ensure that this policy paper captures the views of a variety of women peacemakers who contribute to the South Sudanese peace process in different ways.
 However, the relatively small sample size implies that the findings presented below may not be representative of all South Sudanese women peacemakers.